EefPino/Project/REPORT.md

   8. function createMap(year)

      This function creates the world map with a specific year as argument for which the data differs.
+     It also creates a tip wich shows the country the amount of criminal activities in that country.
      When you click on a specific country it calles the functions createBarchart() and createDonutchartData() with the country and year as arguments.
+It also calls the function which creates a legend